 Simply put, if security is your main concern, you should look at our list of the best Dropbox alternatives.
 This is because Dropbox retains the right to access your information, and it can do this because the encryption isn’t zero-knowledge.
 There also isn’t a clean history that can prove it’s a secure cloud storage service.

-Dropbox does still use some good security tools, with the AES 256-bit encryption for data at rest and AES 128-bit encryption for data in transit.
+Dropbox does still use some good security tools, with the AES 256-bit encryption for data at rest and AES 128-bit encryption for data in transit (read our guide on what AES is).
 Documents like the Dropbox security whitepaper outline how Dropbox Business protects its users’ devices, but there isn’t an equivalent for the security of personal files.

 Previous Dropbox Security Issues and Breaches